SonicCloudOrg/soniccloudorg.github.io/src/en/deploy/agent-deploy.md

 docker-compose -f docker-compose-zh.yml up -d
 ```
 :::
 4. Deployment is complete!
-Just plug in the device yourself.
+You can go to the device to access document .
 5. (Appendix) If you are not familiar with Docker, it is recommended to use jar deployment.

 ## Frequently Asked Questions (Q&A)